 - Provide safety and stability for children at risk of abuse and neglect

 - Care for child victims of abuse and neglect

 - Work jointly with service providers to strengthen and preserve families

 - Collaborate with foster parents and other care providers to ensure safe, stable placements for children

 - Establish permanent homes for children who cannot return home

 - Actively participate in community activities and organizations focused on the prevention of child maltreatment

 Emergency Response (ER)

-Emergency Response provides 24-hour daily response to allegations of child abuse and neglect.
-Community members reporting abuse call our ER Hotline where a social worker takes each report and makes a determination on how to proceed by assessing the referral information with a focus on present and potential future risk to the child.
+Emergency Response provides a 24-hour daily response to allegations of child abuse and neglect.
+Community members reporting abuse call our ER Hotline where a social worker takes each report and makes a determination on how to proceed by assessing the referral information with a focus on the present and potential future risk to the child.
 An assessment tool assists the social worker in determining how to respond and what priority to assign that referral.
 If an investigation reveals a child is at risk of abuse or neglect, emergency response prevention services may be offered for a maximum of 30 days.
-Services include case management, counseling, emergency in-home caretakers, parenting training, teaching and demonstrating homemaking skills and transportation.
+Services include case management, counseling, emergency in-home caretakers, parenting training, teaching, and demonstrating homemaking skills and transportation.